balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/pre-defined-models.md

 ## Controllers

 The other important part of the model are the controllers.
 Controllers are defined with C# interfaces.
-There are some pre-defined controllers that are beneficiary for most applications.
+There are some pre-defined controllers that are beneficial for most applications.

 ### Authentication